Matthew-Chidlow/CITS3003_Project_Template/README.md

 ### VS Code:
   Open the top folder and I would suggest the `C/C++`, `CMake` and `CMake Tools` extensions.
-  Then you build the project with `f7` and when it asks for which build tools to use, select the second option which is to just let it pick.
+  Then you build the project with `f7` (or right clicking CMakeLists.txt and selecting `build all`) and when it asks for which build tools to use, select the second option which is to just let it pick.
   Then when you try to run it via Run->Start (Without Debugging) you will need to setup a launch.json, just set `"program": "${workspaceFolder}/start_scene"` (On Windows you need to add `.exe`) and it should just work now.
   (see for more on how to use CMake Tools: https://github.com/microsoft/vscode-cmake-tools/blob/main/docs/how-to.md#build-a-project)